StandardBrian/IT-Projects/setting-up-virtualbox-win10.md

 - ![Windows 10 Desktop](win10-desktop.png) *(Upload pending)*

 ## Summary
-- At this point the start of my virtual lab is ready.
-Virtual Machines are a great tool for learning you can experiment without messing with your physical device and they are inexpensive.
-I have also used the snapshot feature at the point of the first time logging in, this will make it easier and much faster to make multiple machines.
+- Wanted a hands-on project to prove my A+ skills—like OS installs and virtualization—for help desk roles.
+- Chose VirtualBox on Windows 11 since it’s my main PC, and Windows 10 VMs mimic common user setups I’d support.
+- Aimed to build a portfolio piece that shows I can set up test environments, a skill for troubleshooting tickets.

-## Notes
+## Notes (What I Learned)
-- Had an issue entering windows setup the first time booting.
-The first thing I tried doing was boot into the bios to change the boot order, but it kept giving me the same error.
-The way I fixed the problem was powering off the VM and disable the floppy disk drive completely.
+- **Fix**: Had an issue entering windows setup the first time booting.
+It was trying to boot off the floppy drive